Jax-Core/ModularVisualizer/README.md

 ![ModularVisualizer](https://images-wixmp-ed30a86b8c4ca887773594c2.wixmp.com/i/97bfd084-7ef0-496f-a835-3c41f482d38c/dey3pnf-5643d171-5aff-47a5-990a-1aa0ffb920dc.png)

-ModularVisualizer is a highly customizable audio visualizer with a plethora of pre-built layouts and over 40+ options to play around with with an additional 3D overlay module included to create layering effects.
-And, as one of the developers, deathcrafter, has stated, "it does much more than what the screenshot depicts".
+ModularVisualizer is a highly customizable audio visualizer that includes a plethora of pre-built layouts and over 40+ options to experiment with, as well as an additional 3D overlay module for creating layering effects.
+And, as one of the developers, deathcrafter, put it, **"It does a lot more than what the screenshot shows."**

 ## Features